toshiouchi/CTCMask/README.md

 ## Improvements from usual Mask-Predict

 For using CTCLoss, two improvements are carried out.
-One is target input of Transforemer Decoder ( captions ) is upsampled to twice the length in the sequence length direction.
-One is improvment of inference function, l-th outputs of Transformer Decoder is twice length in the suqeunce length direction, therefore it is not used for input of l+1-th Transformer Decoder target input.
+One is that target input of Transforemer Decoder ( captions ) is upsampled to twice the length in the sequence length direction.
+One is an improvment of inference function, l-th outputs of Transformer Decoder is twice length in the suqeunce length direction of captions, therefore it is not used for input of l+1-th Transformer Decoder target input.
 So, outputs of l-th Transformer Decoder is decoded with CTC decode method into number sentence and softmax probabilities.
-With this probablities, l-th decoded output number sentence is masked, and input of l+1-th Transformer Decoder is made.
+With this probablities, l-th decoded number sentence is masked, and input of l+1-th Transformer Decoder is made.

 ## Learning curve

 loss = loss0 + loss1

-Loss0 is non-masked CTCLoss of model outputs and targets. loss1 is MSELoss of predicted length of captions and target lengths.
+Loss0 is non-masked CTCLoss of model outputs and targets.
+Loss1 is MSELoss of predicted length of captions and target lengths.

 ### Loss0